 It is an essential component in your car since it works on harmful gases released by your engine when you burn fuel.

-The primary function of the converter is to minimize exhaust emissions through the car’s engine exhaust system.
+The primary function of the converter is to minimize exhaust emissions through the car’s engine exhaust TIP system.

 Nowadays, a catalytic converter has several components containing palladium and platinum.
 These components undergo different chemical reactions.